Our Social Security Disability Lawyer Can Assist with Your Claim

 The Blue Book lists the medical conditions that qualify an individual for SSDI benefits.
 Among the medical conditions that are included in the Blue Book are: heart disease; cancer; vision and hearing loss; immune system conditions such as HIV/AIDS, lupus, and rheumatoid arthritis; liver and kidney diseases; and neurological conditions including Multiple Sclerosis and Parkinson's Disease.
 Mental health conditions such as anxiety and depression are also included in the Blue Book as well as conditions related to the autism spectrum.

 Applicants with medical conditions that are not listed in the Blue Book may still be able to qualify for benefits if the impairments are severe enough to cause them to be unable to work full time.
 Some of the conditions not listed in Social Security Administration's official listing that could qualify for SSDI include but are not limited to: celiac disease; carpal tunnel syndrome; degenerative disc disease; and fibromyalgia.
-Whether a medical condition is listed in the administrative standards or not, documentation from a doctor treating the patient would be necessary for proving and supporting an applicant's case for benefits.
+Whether a medical condition is listed in the administrative standards or not, medical documentation from a doctor treating the patient would be necessary for proving and supporting an applicant's case for benefits.

 Do Women Receive the Same Benefits As Men?

 SSDI was created in 1956 when the Social Security Administration added disability benefits to Social Security creating Social Security Disability Benefits (SSDI).
 At that time, many more men were in the workforce and were considerably more likely to receive benefits than were women.
 Over time, with women entering the workforce in greater numbers the number of women receiving SSDI has increased and is nearly even to that of men.
-Still, since SSDI benefits are calculated according to how much has been paid into Social Security over the course of a worker's life, men tend to receive a higher average benefit given that working women have proportionately spent less time in the workforce throughout their adult lives.
+Still, since SSDI benefits are calculated according to how much has been paid into Social Security over the course of a worker's life, men tend to receive a higher average benefit given that working women have proportionately spent less time in the workforce earning fewer work credits throughout their adult lives.
 Other factors such as income disparity can also contribute to the gap in benefits received by men and women.

 What Happens If My Claim Is Denied?